-Hybrid learning, including in-person instruction, has resumed at Penn State for the spring 2021 semester.
-The University will continue to update this page with important information related to housing and dining University-wide.
+This page will continue to be updated with important information related to housing and dining University-wide.
 Visit Penn State’s Housing, Food Services and Residence Life website for links to related information and resources for all campuses.

-Arrival specifics and move-in dates for the upcoming summer and fall 2021 academic semesters will be communicated directly to students closer to the start of the semesters.
+Arrival specifics and move-in dates for the summer and fall 2021 semesters will be communicated directly to students.

 Health and Safety